FAQ

 No. Parking at the Garden is free.

 The Garden was built into a canyon in 1940, and much of it is on steep terrain with narrow paths.
-However, in recent years, the Garden staff has endeavored to create premium displays along fairly level or gently sloping paths.
+The Garden staff has endeavored to create premium displays along fairly level or gently sloping paths.
 These displays can be reached by most wheelchairs, but it is still advisable to have an attendant.
 Even paths that are level or that slope gently may have varying surfaces, some of which may be challenging to some wheelchairs.
-Improvements to help more wheelchairs reach more of the Garden are planned, but they will depend on future funding.

 The Garden is open rain or shine.
 It is beautiful at all times of year and in all kinds of weather.
 In the rain, manzanita bark glistens, the creek and water channels roar, and mist makes the groves of trees appear mysterious and magical.
 Bundle up in waterproof clothing and shoes, as umbrellas are difficult under low-hanging branches or on paths between tall shrubs.

-The public bathroom facilities for the Garden are located in the parking lot on Wildcat Canyon Road across the street from the main entrance to the Garden.
+The public restroom facilities for the Garden are located in the parking lot on Wildcat Canyon Road across the street from the main entrance to the Garden.

 You can lock your bicycle to the bike rack next to the parking lot.
 We do not recommend leaving unlocked bicycles unattended in the Garden.

-Other than the four drinking fountains located in the parking lot and the Shasta-Klamath, Redwood Forest, and Franciscan sections of the Garden, we do not offer any food or drink.
+Other than the four drinking fountains located in the parking lot and the Shasta-Klamath, Redwood, Franciscan, sections of the Garden, we do not offer any food or drink.
 The nearest food concessions are the Grizzly Grill at the Tilden Park Golf Course (open year-round) and the snack stand at the Tilden Park Merry-Go-Round (open seasonally).
 You are welcome to bring food into the Garden.
 All visitors must pack out their trash after picnics and events.

 The Wildcat Gorge Trail leading to Lake Anza is not accessible from inside the Garden.
-However, it can be reached from a trailhead just outside the Garden on Anza View Road beyond the Brazil building.
-Consult the detailed Tilden Park-south map for a view of the trail.
+However, you can reach it from a trailhead just outside the Garden on Anza View Road beyond the Brazil building.
+Consult the detailed Tilden Regional Park map for a view of the trail.

 Other Uses of the Garden